 Thirty Hours of Classroom Training

 If you are looking to get a driver’s license in Minnesota, you must first obtain a learner’s permit.
 To do so, you’ll need to complete 30 hours of classroom instruction required by law.
 The course teaches the principles of road awareness and safety for prospective first-time drivers.
 Students must be 14 years of age and older.
-Your fee for the driver's education classroom training does not include behind the wheel.
-When your child is ready for their six hours of behind the wheel, register with the link below.
+Your fee for the driver's education classroom training does not include behind-the-wheel.
+When your child is ready for their six hours of behind-the-wheel, register with the link below.
 We offer classes throughout the year.
 Classroom dates and registration information is emailed to all the students at the high school using their school district issued email address when they become available.
 Attendance is required.
 Participating in a driver’s education program is a privilege and not a requirement.
 If your child is disruptive to the class, you will receive a call.
 If the disruptive behavior continues, your child will be dropped from the course and a refund will not be issued.
 The students in the Frazee-Vergas School District have priority over others not in the district.
 Students should bring a notebook, pen and highlighter to class.
 Classes do fill quickly.
-Class Fee $100
+Class Fee $100.

-Six Hours Behind the Wheel Training
+Six Hours Behind-the-Wheel Training

-Behind the Wheel Training | By appointment | CLICK HERE TO REGISTER
+Behind-the-Wheel Training | By appointment | CLICK HERE TO REGISTER

 Purchase a blue card, go to: